zammad/zammad-admin-documentation/manage/trigger/limitations.rst

 to use e.g. Zammad's :doc:`/manage/scheduler` or
 :doc:`postmaster filters </channels/email/filters>`.

-While the creation of tickets and triggering these actions is straight forward, updated of tickets are a bit trickier.
+While the creation of a ticket is straight forward, updating an existing ticket is a bit trickier.
 In terms of triggers, a ticket is only updated if you press the update button on the lower right of a ticket.
 Adding tags to a ticket or switching articles visibility **is no ticket update**.